mikelmrtinez/ReferringExpression-COCO-VILBERT/README.md

-# Referring Expression with ViLBERT for COCO Data Set
+# Referring Expression Tutorial with ViLBERT for COCO Data Set

 This tutorial shows how to evaluate the different Referring Expressions splits for the Coco data set.
 This repository is forked from the [12-in-1: Multi-Task Vision and Language Representation Learning](https://github.com/facebookresearch/vilbert-multi-task) repository developed by Facebook research.

 Modifications have been applied for a better comprehension of our task.

-## Quick-Start
+## Quicke-Start

 With the ```demo.ipybn ``` you can test by yourself the results regarding referring expression of ViLBERT approach.